 Our mission, Inspiring Conservation of Our Marine Environment, is reflected in everything we do—exhibits, events, conservation and education programs, research activities and more.
 This important work wouldn’t be possible without support from our community, members, staff and volunteers.
 Click the following links to learn more about making a donation in support of our mission, becoming a member of the Seattle Aquarium, or joining the ranks of our dedicated volunteers!

 The Seattle Aquarium is the ninth largest aquarium in the U.S. by attendance and among the top five paid visitor attractions in the Puget Sound region.
-Since our opening, we’ve hosted over 22 million visitors and provided marine conservation education to over 1.6 million school children.
+Since our opening, we’ve hosted over 27 million visitors and provided marine conservation education to two million school children.
 We’re proud to be accredited by the Association of Zoos and Aquariums.